-Frequently, we receive letters from our patrons, once they have received the beautiful cast glass basin that we created for them.
-Most congregations join in the creative process; continuing it by designing and constructing cradling pedestals that will hold our glass and let its glory shine through into their place of worship.
+Frequently, we receive letters from our patrons once they have received the beautiful cast glass baptimal basin that we created for them.
+Congregations who don't purchase one of our fonts that hold our glass and let its glory shine through into their place of worship, often join in the creative process; continuing it by designing and constructing cradling pedestals of their own to complement our creation.
 It warms our hearts more than we can say to see our creations in such wonderful loving homes.
 Their appreciation is also an asuring confirmation that we are doing what we are meant to do.

 Thank you, all, for sharing with us.
 With their kind permission, we now share with the world what they have accomplished.